Our Approach Mederi Care

 At the same time, modern scientific research daily validates the foundational principles and practice of Traditional Herbal Medicine, while providing new insights at molecular, cellular and genomic levels.
-These insights enable ever more refined, targeted and individually tailored therapeutic strategies that are increasing the efficacy, scope and success of herbal medicine.
+These insights enable ever more refined, targeted and individually tailored therapeutic strategies that are increasing the efficacy, scope, and success of herbal medicine.

-Hippocrates said “make food your medicine and medicine your food”.
+Hippocrates said, “make food your medicine and medicine your food”.

 Spirituality and Healing

 The heart of healing is a journey, or perhaps better said - a pilgrimage.
 Within this pilgrimage are aspects that are unique to each individual.
 It is a wholistic process, which cannot be reduced to any one component.
-It is an integrative, moving, emergent, living process that involves multiple interacting dimensions, some of which can be accessed by the scientific and rational, whilst others may be purely mystical.
+It is an integrative, moving, emergent, living process that involves multiple interacting dimensions, some of which can be accessed by the scientific and rational, while others may be purely mystical.
 We need to better understand this interwoven process.

 Human beings consist of body, soul, and spirit.
 Our body gives us our passion and emotions.
 Our soul (mind) gives us our cognitive powers of awareness, reason, and intellect.
 Our Spirit is the pure spiritual intuition of our deepest essence.
 It is beyond sense, emotion, or thought.
-In life we attempt to live in harmony of this trinity within us.
+In life, we attempt to live in harmony of this trinity within us.

 Our map for wellness is to join together time and space, the thinking rational mind and the spiritual mind that dwells within, and to have our being and our doing be a harmonious reflection of each other.

-“Religion, in truth is not a matter of dogmas, beliefs, rituals or superstitions.
+“Religion, in truth, is not a matter of dogmas, beliefs, rituals, or superstitions.
 Religion is the total way of life, the pursuit of pure Love (God); the understanding of Truth; where ‘ALL’ that we do and are is exemplified as Religion.” -Donnie Yance